slyshot/Astar/README.md

 ## Why?

 Well, it's a really simple procedure for what it's trying to get done, so I personally believe it'd be a shame if you don't try your hand at it.
 I have a few times, but all my other attempts have relied on a 2d grid.
-That may mean less clock cycles, but at the expense of many use cases.
+That may mean fewer clock cycles, but at the expense of many use cases.

 And some of those, I've been thinking of as a side-project.